 Advantages and disadvantages

 Participating in this study will provide you with direct advantages.
-Results of the study can potentially contribute to improving player performance, decision-making and behavioural sequence of events.
+Results of the study can potentially contribute to improving player performance, decision-making and behavioural sequences of events.

 What to do when you have a complaint?

 If you have a complaint about the study, you can report this to one of the researchers involved in this study.
 Alternatively, you can report your complaint to an independent person of the Ethics Committee of Breda University.